Jofleming/reading-notes/coders-computer.md

 cd is the change directory command and helps us move around. `cd[location]`.
 If none specified it will take you to your home directory. file is used to what type a certain file or directory is, since everything is a file to a linux system. ls -a will list the contents of a directory including hidden ones.

+## Cheat Sheet

+- pwd - Present working directory.
+- ls - lists what is in the current directory.
+Can use with `[option][location]`
+- ~ - home directory
+- . - current directory
+- .. - parent directory
+- cd - change directory. `cd[location]` If none specified location = home.
+- file - what type of file/directory.
+- -a - list contents including hidden of a directory.